Marmalade-NG/marmalade-ng/doc/source/policy-non-fungible.rst

 Description
 ^^^^^^^^^^^

-This policy ensures that the token is non fungible:
+This policy ensures that the token is non-fungible:
   - The precision is 0
   - The minted quantity is 1.0
   - It's impossible to "break" the token